glebpom/one-of-futures/README.md

 It also exposes `impl_one_of!` macro, which allows generating custom `OneOf` type, with the desired number and names of variants

+It also provides the same support for futures 0.1 if the `futures_01` future is enabled.

 ## Usage

 Add this to your `Cargo.toml`: